MicrosoftDocs/powerapps-docs/powerapps-docs/guidance/coding-guidelines/code-optimization.md

 Delegation in Power Apps is a concept that refers to the ability of the app to offload certain operations to the underlying data source rather than processing the operations within Power Apps itself.
 By using delegation in Power Apps, developers can create more efficient and scalable applications that perform well even in scenarios involving large datasets.
 It's important to be aware of delegation limitations for specific data sources and operations, and to design apps accordingly to achieve optimal performance.

 > ![NOTE] Not all functions are delegable.
-Please refer to [Understanding Delegation](/power-apps/maker/canvas-apps/delegation-overview) to learn more about delegation.
+Please refer to [Underachaudhing Delegation](/power-apps/maker/canvas-apps/delegation-overview) to learn more about delegation.

 Delegation has several advantages such as Query optimization and adds supports for large datasets.
 Additionally, if the source data changes frequently, delegation helps keep data up to date.